-- (1) Amounts listed in the "Present Value of Accumulated Benefit" column were calculated as of December 31, 2017, using the same actuarial assumptions used by the company for GAAP financial reporting purposes and assuming that benefits commence at age 65.
-The assumptions include a lump-sum factor of 1.25 percent for both plans and a discount rate of 3.73 percent in the Qualified Pension Plan and 3.61 percent in the Supplemental Retirement Plan. - (2) Messrs.
+- (1) Amounts listed in the "Present Value of Accumulated Benefit" column were calculated as of December 31, 2018, using the same actuarial assumptions used by the company for GAAP financial reporting purposes and assuming that benefits commence at age 65.
+The assumptions include a lump-sum factor baseline of 0.75 percent for both plans and a discount rate of 4.34 percent in the Qualified Pension Plan and 4.25 percent in the Supplemental Retirement Plan. - (2) Messrs.
 Johnston and Sewell joined the company after entry into the qualified pension plan was closed.
-Mr. Hollenbeck elected to leave the retirement plans in 2008 in connection with changes to the plans. - (3) At December 31, 2017, Mr. Scherer had reached the normal retirement age under both plans. - (4) At December 31, 2017, Mr. Mullen had reached the early retirement age under both plans.
+Mr. Hollenbeck elected to leave the retirement plans in 2008 in connection with changes to the plans. - (3) At December 31, 2018, Mr. Scherer had reached the normal retirement age under both plans. - (4) At December 31, 2018, Mr. Mullen had reached the early retirement age under both plans.

 Tax-qualified defined benefit pension plan - The Cincinnati Financial Corporation Retirement Plan (Retirement Plan) is a tax-qualified defined benefit pension plan available to all full-time associates ages 40 and over on August 31, 2008, who elected to remain in the plan effective September 1, 2008.
 Members who were actively employed by the company on June 30, 2008, became fully vested in their accrued benefit.
 The Retirement Plan is closed to new members.
 Members of the Retirement Plan earn one year of service for each calendar year in which they work at least 1,000 hours.
 Members also earn service for time that they are paid, or entitled to be paid, but do not actually work.
 These times include vacation, holidays, illness, military duty and some periods of disability.
 Generally, the maximum amount of service that may be earned under the Retirement Plan is 40 years.
-The only exception is that 50 years of service may be earned by members who were employees of our former subsidiary, Inter-Ocean Insurance Company on or before February 23, 1973.
 There are no deductions for Social Security or other offset amounts.